A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Emulation experiments and results

 Qualitative results provide additional support for these results.
-As shown in Fig.~\ref{fig:scenes}, pixel-to-pixel emulations on Sentinel-3 imagery exhibit noticeable noise and local inconsistencies, whereas FC-VAE-pre produces smoother and more spatially coherent reconstructions.
+As shown in Fig.~\ref{fig:scenes-s3}, pixel-to-pixel emulations on Sentinel-3 imagery exhibit noticeable noise and local inconsistencies, whereas FCVAE-pre produces smoother and more spatially coherent reconstructions.
 In addition, convolutional models are able to exploit spatial context to plausibly inpaint missing regions, such as land or cloud-contaminated pixels, which contributes to their improved perceptual quality.

-Using the same density scatter plot analysis as above, Figure~\ref{fig:scatterplots-s3} compares emulated and reference spectra for the Sentinel-3 dataset across three representative bands (Green, Red, and NIR).
-All models exhibit strong correlations with the reference spectra, although pixel-to-pixel models display increased dispersion.
-FC-VAE-pre shows slightly lower correlation coefficients but reduced dispersion, consistent with its improved robustness on real-world data.
+We note that only FCVAE-pre and FM + VAE DEC were trained on land and cloud pixels---all input parameters are set to zero.
+However, we kept the models' predictions for this visualization to showcase out of domain uncertainty.
+Once more, we see the prevalence of higher uncertainty about cloud, land, and border pixels, with the exception of the KRR + PCA, as uncertainty is not expressed by the model.